First volunteer fighters leave Belgium to join Ukrainian brigades

 Kremlin spokesman Dmitry Peskov on Thursday denied the reports.

-But if martial law is imposed, it could stop Russians leaving the country and it could mean media blackouts, fast-track jail sentences and mass military mobilisation, according to an EU diplomat, who asked not to be named because he was not an official spokesman.
+But if martial law is imposed, it could stop Russians leaving the country and it could mean media blackouts, fast-track jail sentences for dissidents, and mass military mobilisation, according to an EU diplomat, who asked not to be named because he was not an official spokesman.

-Some EU countries, such as France, have urged their nationals to leave Russia amid concern that European and Russian aviation sanctions and counter-sanctions could lead to people being trapped in Russia, even as its relations with the West collapse.
+Some EU countries, such as France, have urged their nationals to leave Russia amid concern that European and Russian aviation sanctions and counter-sanctions could lead to people being trapped, even as relations with the West collapsed.

-"It's especially about the risk of not being able to leave as transport routes are closed down and the risk of shortages, such as medicine," said Mark Galeotti, a Russia expert at British think-tank Rusi.
+"It's about the risk of not being able to leave as transport routes are closed down and the risk of shortages, for instance of medicine [in Russia]," said Mark Galeotti, a Russia expert at British think-tank Rusi.

 Russian president Vladimir Putin told French president Emmanuel Macron by phone Thursday he had no intention of stopping the war.

-"We expect the worst is yet to come," the Élysée told international media after the 90-minute call.
+"We expect the worst is yet to come," the Élysée told international media after their 90-minute call.